siemens/linux-entra-sso/README.md

 **Note:** The native messaging dirs vary across Linux distributions.
 The variables `(firefox|chrome|chromium)_nm_dir` and `chrome_ext_dir` need to be set accordingly.
+The Python interpreter (shebang) is resolved at install time to avoid depending on venvs at runtime.
+This can be changed by setting `python3_bin`.
 The provided defaults work on a Debian system.
 For details, have a look at the Makefile.

 ## Usage